 A Coworking Definition

-A coworking space is a shared office where professionals work together, although they don’t necessarily work for the same company.
-Any given coworking space could be filled with an eclectic mix of freelancers, startup owners, corporate project teams, nonprofit organizations, and part-time entrepreneurs.
+A coworking space like Level 39 is a shared office where professionals work together, although they don’t necessarily work for the same company.
+Any coworking space could be filled with an eclectic mix of freelancers, startup owners, corporate project teams, nonprofit organizations, and part-time entrepreneurs.

 Having emerged in the mid-2000s, coworking quickly gained its own identity.
 It’s an alternative form of working from the traditional office lease, and it started as an informal gathering of freelancers and entrepreneurs who would regularly meet in ‘third places’ – a place to work that’s not a regular office or their home – to escape the isolation of working alone.

 Coworking has become renowned for its ‘community’ ethos.
-You can find a place to work with WiFi nearly anywhere, but it’s this feeling of support and camaraderie that keeps members coming back to their chosen coworking space, month after month.
+You can find a place to work with WiFi nearly anywhere, but this support and camaraderie keep members returning to their chosen coworking space month after month.

 Most coworking spaces are run on a membership basis, whereby entrepreneurs pay a subscription and use a desk full-time or for a set amount of hours each month.
-It’s known for its popularity among freelancers, digital nomads, and remote workers.
-Still, in recent years it has become increasingly popular with larger companies, who recognize the opportunity for shared knowledge and cross-pollination between their staff and other professionals.
+It’s popular among freelancers, digital nomads, and remote workers.
+Still, it has become increasingly popular with larger companies, which recognize the opportunity for shared knowledge and cross-pollination between their staff and other professionals in recent years.

 Why Businesses Work Remotely

 That’s down to changing attitudes towards flexible working and a steady yet growing appreciation that working remotely can significantly improve productivity.
-Numerous studies show that flexible work programs result in better employee satisfaction, an increase in employee empowerment, lower attrition rates, and enhanced collaboration.
+Numerous studies show that flexible work programs result in better employee satisfaction, increased employee empowerment, lower attrition rates, and enhanced collaboration.

 For the employee, remote working offers a better work-life balance, reduced commuting and traveling expenses, fewer distractions, reduced exposure to office politics, and more free time.
-That all adds up to a happier workforce, who are more likely to feel motivated at work and more loyal to their employer.
+That all adds up to a happier workforce, more likely to feel motivated and more loyal to their employer.

 Benefits of Working from a Coworking Space